lukehuang/finnmath/README.md

 * the JUnit team for JUnit
 * Linus Torvalds for Git
 * Gradle Inc. for Gradle
-* Vyacheslav Rusakov for the Gradle POM plugin
 * GitHub Inc. for GitHub
 * Travis CI GmbH for Travis CI
+* Stack Exchange Inc. for Stack Overflow
 * Judd Vinet and Aaron Griffin for Arch Linux